Blur Cinnamon

 Limitations

 1. The Applet popup menu effects are intended to be used with the Cinnamon (6.4) theme or the Mint-Y dark desktop themes.
 The effects might work will with some other themes but I have not tested them so the effects might not work out just right.
 You can try the Mint-Y light themes but it might be hard to read the menu items without some playing around with the settings and the background image.
-To make sure that the blurred background does not spill over any rounded corners, the popup-menu rounded corners will be disabled when popup-menu effects are enabled.
-Popup-menu effects are disabled by default in this extension.
+Blur Cinnamon Popup-menu effects are disabled by default.

 Installation